kustomzone/chrome-tabs/README.md

 - `initial: []` When you want to begin with a specific set of tabs, this option comes in handy, as a convenience.
 You can add an array of objects ([Tab Properties](#tab-properties-documentation)); one for each tab that you want to initialize.
 Any properties that you don't set, for any given tab, will automatically inherit from the list of `defaultProps: {}`, which is also a configurable option.

   _**Warning:** Don't use this option if you're attaching custom event handlers.
 Why?
 If you do, any 'initial' tabs will not trigger your custom event handlers as expected.
 Simply because 'initial' tabs are initialized together as the class is being constructed; i.e., before you've had the chance to attach your custom event handlers.
-Therefore, the best practice, if you're attaching custom event handlers, is to use the [`addTabz()`](#addtabz-method) method instead — right **after** your custom event handlers have been attached.
+Therefore, the best practice, if you're attaching custom event handlers, is to use the [`addTabs()`](#addtabs-method) method instead — right **after** your custom event handlers have been attached.
 That way your initial tabs will also trigger your custom event handlers._

   ```js
   initial: [